jakeegan/MLP-Visualizer/README.md

 ![XOR](xor.gif?raw=true "XOR")

-Here's an MLP network modelling a XOR gate.
+Here's an MLP network model of a XOR gate.
 In this example, the input is 0, 1 and the output is 1 (neuron fired).
 The nodes turn red to signify the firing of a neuron.

 ![Network](network.gif?raw=true "Network")